exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Language Bindings](https://github.com/exu/go-workshops/tree/master/693-libs-language-bindings)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Language Bindings use ([code for: Libs Language Bindings](https://github.com/exu/go-workshops/tree/master/693-libs-language-bindings)) link to follow code examples